syncrosim/pysyncrosim/docs/quickstart.rst

 * :attr:`~pysyncrosim.library.Library.readonly`: used to retrieve or assign the read-only status.
 * :attr:`~pysyncrosim.library.Library.description`: used to retrieve or add a description.

-You can also find identification numbers of Projects or Scenarios using the following attributes:
+You can also find identification numbers of Projects or scenarios using the following attributes:

-* :attr:`~pysyncrosim.project.Project.project_id`: used to retrieve the Project Identification number.
+* :attr:`~pysyncrosim.project.Project.project_id`: used to retrieve the project identification number.
-* :attr:`~pysyncrosim.scenario.Scenario.scenario_id`: used to retrieve the Scenario Identification number.
+* :attr:`~pysyncrosim.scenario.Scenario.scenario_id`: used to retrieve the scenario identification number.

 Backup your Library
 -------------------
 Once you have finished running your models, you may want to backup the inputs and results into a zipped *.backup* subfolder.
-First, we want to modify the Library Backup Datasheet to allow the backup of model outputs.
-Since this Datasheet is part of the built-in SyncroSim core, the name of the Datasheet has the prefix "core".
-We can get a list of all the core Datasheets with a Library scope using the Library :meth:`~pysyncrosim.library.Library.datasheets()` method.
+First, we want to modify the library Backup datasheet to allow the backup of model outputs.
+Since this datasheet is part of the built-in SyncroSim core, the name of the datasheet has the prefix "core".
+We can get a list of all the core datasheets with a library scope using the library :meth:`~pysyncrosim.library.Library.datasheets()` method.

 .. code-block:: pycon

-    # Find all Library-scoped Datasheets
+    # Find all library-scoped datasheets
     >>> my_library.datasheets()
        Package                       Name              DisplayName
     0     core                core_Backup                   Backup